dkmiller/dissertation/README.md

 # thesis
-PhD thesis at Cornell University

-This is the source code for my PhD dissertation written while at Cornell University.
+This is my PhD dissertation, written in the spring of 2017 while at Cornell University.